Icelk/kvarn/routing.md

 After the response has been sent, Post extensions are resolved.

-# Layer 5.1 / Pathing
+# Layer 5 / Pathing

-This is where the data of `::http::Request` is interpreted to either read a file, run a Prepare extension, call PHP, or any *path*.
+This is where the data of `::http::Request` is interpreted to either read a file, run a Pre extension, call PHP, or any *path*.

-*Prepare* extensions are called inside of this function.
+This whole layer can be customised, to for example implement a proxy.
+You have complete control over the outgoing data (except for the first response; this is HTTP!), cache method, and suggested compression.

 ## Layer 6 / Lib API